GP Trainer Re-Approval.

 - Your web application will be assessed by 2 GP QA Locality leads as part of a virtual panel

-- Further evidence can be requested via the web application
+- Further evidence can be requested as needed

 - A final report will be issued to the trainer by the second reviewer